nktnlx/data_analysis_course/34_retention_analysis/README.md

 [Retention Analysis](https://public.tableau.com/profile/nktn.lx#!/vizhome/RetentionAnalysispractice6/Dashboard1) -- **Tableau Public dashboard** contains users retention and ARPU highlight tables.

+**retention_prep_data_for_tableau.ipynb** - jupyter notebook with my code to clean data and prepare it for further use in Tableau.